 - Hold one half in the palm of your hand, pulp facing out and at about a 45-degree angle.

-- Press the reamer into the pulp and twist to pulverize the pulp and allow the juices to run into a bowl or glass.
+- Press the reamer into the pulp, twist to pulverize, and allow the juices to run into a bowl or glass.

 - Before mixing drinks, strain the juice using a fine mesh strainer to remove any stray seeds and most of the excess pulp.

-Another old-fashioned juicer, this is a great way to get a lot of fresh citrus juice on the cheap.
-These juicers are also small enough to fit in a drawer and they do an amazing job at getting the most juice out of fruit.
+Another manual juicer, this is a great way to quickly get a lot of fresh citrus juice on the cheap.
+These juicers are also small enough to fit in a drawer and do an amazing job at getting the most juice out of fruit.